 You are welcome to reproduce in any format anything on my website.
 You must identify the website in your reproduction and my name as David H. Linden.
 You must not change any words.
 You may charge others only for the cost of reproduction.
 No further permission is needed from me.
 If you use my notes, I would like to know of this at your convenience.

-and made suggestions.
-To two brothers especially I am deeply indebted: the Rev.
+these notes and made suggestions.
+To two brothers especially I am deeply

 Notes on Habakkuk 1

 The prophet saw (or received) this oracle.
 It is a revelation from God.
 Habakkuk did not receive this message from himself.
 It would be very easy for someone to consider it as something he initiated.
 Though he expresses his feelings to the Lord, the Lord controlled the experience of the prophet.
 His questions and perplexity were sincere; they did happen.
 The Lord’s hand was in it all, generating in Habakkuk his painful pleas, with the Lord then supplying the replies.
 This “burden” (the odd Hebrew word for oracle) weighed on him, because God had put it on his heart.